jctaylor719/WebDevelopment/ArtCommission/README.md

 ## Link

-This website can be viewed [here]([https://cs.iupui.edu/~jct6/n241/Final_Project/final.html](https://cs.iupui.edu/~jct6/n341/Final-Project/FinalProject/final.html))
+This website can be viewed [here](https://cs.iupui.edu/~jct6/n341/Final-Project/FinalProject/final.html)

 ## Showcased Skills

 This website was my first javascript-related final project.
 In this project, I:

-+ Utilized AJAX to read and send data to my university's
++ Utilized AJAX to read and send data through my university's server called tesla
++ Learned how to validate data and create error handlers
++ Learned about potential vulnerabilities, such as SQL injections